datanav/docs/technical/webcrm-superoffice.rst

      - "string"

-Webcrm Persons to Superoffice Person
+WebCRM Persons to Superoffice Person
 ------------------------------------
-Every Webcrm Persons will be synchronized with a Superoffice Person.
+Every WebCRM Persons will be synchronized with a Superoffice Person.

-Once a link between a Webcrm Persons and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Persons and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Persons and a Superoffice Person:
+The following properties are synchronized between a WebCRM Persons and a Superoffice Person:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Persons Property
+   * - WebCRM Persons Property
      - Superoffice Person Property
      - Superoffice Data Type
    * - PersonDirectPhone